awsdocs/amazon-ses-developer-guide/doc-source/send-using-sdk-java.md

 1. In `AmazonSESSample.java`, replace the following with your own values:
 **Important**
 The email addresses are case\-sensitive\.
 Make sure that the addresses are exactly the same as the ones you verified\.
    + `SENDER@EXAMPLE.COM`—Replace with your "From" email address\.
 You must verify this address before you run this program\.
-For more information, see [Verifying Identities in Amazon SES](verify-addresses-and-domains.md)\.
+For more information, see [Verifying identities in Amazon SES](verify-addresses-and-domains.md)\.
    + `RECIPIENT@EXAMPLE.COM`—Replace with your "To" email address\.
 If your account is still in the sandbox, you must verify this address before you use it\.
-For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.
    + **\(Optional\) `us-west-2`**—If you want to use Amazon SES in a region other than US West \(Oregon\), replace this with the region you want to use\.
 For a list of regions where Amazon SES is available, see [Amazon Simple Email Service \(Amazon SES\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region) in the *AWS General Reference*\.

 1. Save `AmazonSESSample.java`\.